Constants¶

 There are global constants, which are accessible with their name and their namespaces.
 There are also constants in classes, interfaces, enums and traits.
 Those are called class constant.

-Constants are namespace dependant.
-They can be imported using the use command.
+Constants are namespace dependent.
+They can be imported using the use const command.

 Constants are usually written in uppercase.